Frequently Asked Questions

-When making libraries such as LAPACK and FFTW, some compilers by default add a trailing underscore to external function and subroutine names.
-If the function and subroutine names in the SHTOOLS source code do not correspond exactly to what is in the external library, the linker will not be able to resolve all of the symbols, and you will receive a link error (see the above examples).
+When making libraries such as SHTOOLS, LAPACK and FFTW, some compilers by default add trailing underscores to external function and subroutine names.
+If the function and subroutine names in the SHTOOLS library do not correspond exactly to what is in the LAPACK and FFTW libraries, the linker will not be able to resolve all of the symbols, and you will receive a linker "undefined symbols" error.
 Most compilers have options that allows you to "modify" the name of the subroutine and function name by specifying arguments such as "fold external function names to lower case", "do not append trailing underscores to external function names", and so on.
-For example, the latter case corresponds to -fno-underscoring for the g95 compiler.

-If you are certain that you have correctly installed the FFTW, LAPACK and BLAS libraries, and that the linker can indeed find them, then it is quite possible that a linking problem is related to a trailing underscore being present in the external library, but not in the function and subroutine names in SHTOOLS (or vice versa).
-While one might first try recompiling SHTOOLS with or without underscores being present, it is simple to inspect these libraries to determine whether underscores are indeed needed or not.
-For instance, on my machine the unix command "display name list"
+If you are certain that you have installed correctly the FFTW, LAPACK and BLAS libraries, and that the linker can indeed find them, then it is quite possible that a linking problem is related to a trailing underscore being present in the external library, but not in the function and subroutine names in the SHTOOLS library (or vice versa).
+It is simple to inspect these libraries to determine the underscoring convections.
+For instance, the unix command "display name list"

-indicating that it is necessary to append trailing underscores to LAPACK subroutine names.
-However,
+indicating that trailing underscores where also appended to the LAPACK subroutine names.
+However, the command

 nm -j /usr/local/lib/libfftw3.a | grep dfftw_plan_dft_r2c_1d